sl-design-system/components/website/src/categories/components/dialog/usage.md

 ## Behavior

 ### Height
-The height of the dialog is dynamically calculated as a percentage of the available screen.
-As content is injected into the dialog, it grows vertically to accommodate the information passed to it.
+As content is injected into the dialog, the dialog grows vertically to accommodate the information passed to it.

-### Entrance and exit motion
-When the user launches the dialog, the overlay fades in from 0% to 100% opacity (transitions) and the dialog slides upward from the centre of the screen (transforms:translate the x or y axis).
-When the user dismisses the dialog, the same animation occurs in reverse.

 ### Content overflow
-When content exceeds the available space, it overflows and becomes scrollable.
+When content exceeds the vertical space, it overflows and becomes scrollable.

 </section>